-A customer's decision to buy solar energy from us is impacted by a desire to lower electricity costs.
+A customer's decision to buy solar energy from us often stems from a desire to lower electricity costs.
 Decreases in the retail prices of electricity from utilities or other energy sources would harm our ability to offer competitive pricing and could harm our business.
 The price of electricity from utilities could decrease as a result of: